hyperledger/indy-node/README.md

 ## Docs and links

+- Please have a look at documents ad diagrams in [docs](docs) folder.
 - Indy-plenum is based on [RBFT](https://pakupaku.me/plaublin/rbft/5000a297.pdf) protocol
 - Relationship between Entities and Transactions: [relationship diagram](docs/relationship diagram.png)
 - Supported transactions and their format: [transactions](docs/transactions-format.md)